You have turned-in this assignment. You can review the lesson and see your previous answers.

 GIS or geographic information systems lets us layer different types of data onto a map.

-This helps us to see patterns in things like income, education, health, and housing.
+This helps us to see patterns in things like income, education, health and housing.

 For example, we can use GIS to find out which areas are more or less deprived.

-So digital maps and GIS are not just about location, they help us ask deeper questions about how people live, what resources they have, and how fairly those resources are shared.
+They help us ask deeper questions about how people live, what resources they have and how fairly those resources are shared.